All Guides About Start Here

 Experience

-First-hand experience with the topic.
-Not "I researched this" — "I built this" or "this happened to me."
+You've actually done it yourself.
+Not "I read about this" — more like "I built this" or "this happened to me."

-→ Case studies, personal examples, screenshots, original data, timestamps
+→ Case studies, personal examples, screenshots, original data, dates

 E